Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: Introduction

 \section{Introduction}

-Over the last two decades, the principles of quantum mechanics have been applied in the field of information, which has promoted many interesting and important developments in quantum cryptography and quantum computation.
-Since the pioneering work of Bennett and Brassard \cite{1_BB84}, quantum cryptography has attracted a great deal of attention.
-So far, it has been one of the most promising applications of quantum information processing.
-There are several remarkable branches of quantum cryptography, such as quantum key distribution (QKD) [1]-[10], quantum secret sharing (QSS) [11]-[15], quantum secure direct communication (QSDC) [16]-[22], quantum identity authentication (QIA) [23]-[25] and so on.
-As one of the most important part of quantum cryptographic protocols, multiparty quantum cryptographic protocols (MQCPs), including at least three participants, such as three-party QKD protocols and $n$-party QSS protocols, are more complicated than the two-party ones.
+Over the last two decades, the principles of quantum mechanics have been widely applied in the field of information, which has promoted rapid developments of quantum cryptography and quantum computation.
+Since the pioneering work of Bennett and Brassard in 1984 \cite{1_BB84}, quantum cryptography has attracted a great deal of attention and has become one of the most promising applications of quantum information processing.
+There are several remarkable branches of quantum cryptography, including quantum key distribution (QKD) \cite{1_BB84,2_E91,3_92,4_TMTTT09,5_I06ie,6_Y09ie,7_-G.G.P,8_HK,9_PJW,10_WY,11_WXB,12_TM,13_HZF,14_ZGH.P}, quantum secure direct communication (QSDC) \cite{15_DFG,16_BF02,17_WC05,18-Cai03,19_DFG03,20_LXH06,21_CGL99}, quantum secret sharing (QSS) \cite{22_HBB99,23_KKI99,24_yang11,25_DZL05pla,26_ZKJ,27_ZZJ}, and secure multi-party computation (SMC) \cite{28_ZKJ06,29_QWMZ09,30_QPQ11,31-ZZ2000,32_Z2009}.
+As one of the most important parts of quantum cryptographic protocols, the multi-party quantum cryptographic protocol (MQCP) which involves at least three participants, such as quantum private comparison (QPC) protocols and QSS protocols, are more complicated than the two-party ones.
 Therefore, more attention is needed in the research of MQCPs.